How should I settle in my rescue dog?

 When you bring your new dog home for the first time, it can be hard to contain your excitement.
-But for your rescue dog, it can be an anxious time, afterall they’ve probably only met you a few times at the animal shelter and some of them won’t have any experience of being part of a caring home with owners who’ll look after them.
+But for your rescue dog, coming to a new home can be an anxious time.

-- There’s no need to constantly pet or stroke your dog – we get it, they’re lovely and soft and you want to make up for their past experiences, but some dogs won't like being handled so much and you could inadvertently cause more stress.
+- Resist the temptation to constantly pet or stroke your dog – some won't like being handled and you could cause more stress for your new arrival.

-- Be clear from day one about house rules, such as no dogs upstairs or on the sofa.
+- Be clear from day one about house rules.
+This can be 'no dogs upstairs or on the sofa'.

 - Give them lots of praise when they follow commands – for example, sitting when they're told to.

 - Let your dog explore quietly.
 Allow them to get used to the sights and smells of their new home.

 - When visitors arrive, let the dog approach them first.
 Ask guests to act calmly to let the dog get used to their presence, as most dogs don't like full-on petting from strangers.